 The real heyday of the crap British movie was the sale and leaseback era (ushered in by the 1997 Finance Act, and abolished a decade later), when large numbers of truly horrible films were financed by “investors” who had no interest in them other than as tax avoidance schemes.
 The rules required a theatrical release for films that had been financed through S&L transactions, so for years barely a week went by without the release schedules boasting another barely watchable piece of junk, the vast majority of which were forgotten before the popcorn had been swept from the aisles.
 You know they made a film of the Fat Slags from Viz?
 That happened!
 It had Geri Haliwell and Dolph Lundgren in it!

 I should, at this point, write something about some of the key films I saw during those far-off halcyon days, but I can’t remember any of them.
 I have vague memories of trying to gouge my own eyes out during Rancid Aluminium, but that’s about it.
 But that seems right, in a way.
 There’s something sad and self-abusive about the experience of paying over a tenner for a ticket to see a film like Huge, which I did last year (I thought to myself, “wow, the Empire has a screen 9?”), which makes it the perfect accompaniment to the cinema hot dog that the concession stand operator has to stick a probe into to verify that she isn’t about to sell you a glistening log of mechanically recovered poison, and the five quid bucket of Diet Coke (your diet is shame).
 When you eventually find the tiny screen they’re playing the film in, you try not to meet the eyes of the other patrons.
 Harder than you think when there’s only two other people in the room.
-You spend the whole of the film wondering to yourself, has Ben Miller ever seen a film?
 It’s not the kind of experience you want to remember too vividly.

 And yet, it’s an experience I continued to seek out.
 And, with digital cinema cameras slashing the cost of making something that at least looks a bit like a film, there has been plenty of crap out there in the post S&L years, increasingly often in cinemas for one weekend only, before popping up on disc and video-on-demand.
 “Not the same, of course”, I thought, “watching it at home”, as I scanned the listings in vain for a screening I could actually get to of Big Fat Gypsy Gangster.
 Maybe that was the moment I hit bottom.